 Asking for your references early is a common courtesy, but also sending in your application when you are done leaves the hospital administration with the impression that you are eager and serious about applying.

-Speaking of references, you may not have the exact bedside experience necessary for some positions but don’t be deterred!
-References can speak volumes and vouch for you when you are not in the room.
+Many new graduates feel that because they do not have bedside experience, that means they’re not qualified for any positions.
+Don’t be deterred!
+References can speak volumes and they are essentially a way for someone to vouch for you when you are not in the room.
 In a field like nursing, your character, ability to work in teams, punctuality, reliability, willingness to work, can really help you shine among applicants.
+And what demonstrates this best is someone else who is speaking to these to verify that you don’t just see yourself with rose-colored glasses – you actually are all of those things!

 Another thing new nurses may not consider is the impact a reference from the hospital they want to work at could help them boost their resume.
 If you know which hospital you want to work at, reach out to them in a professional and congenial way and ask if they would be willing to write you a reference.
 This should be a thought out and conscientious choice.
 Do not ask someone you do not know to give you a reference simply because they work at the hospital of your choice.